-The Welcome Project is pleased to present its first iteration of Welcome Editions, with a release part on December 2nd, 2017 from 6-9pm at Wave Pool.
+The Welcome Project is pleased to present its first iteration of Welcome Editions.
 Welcome Editions (WE) are limited edition art objects designed by nationally recognized artists and fabricated by the refugee and immigrant women of the Welcome Project.
 Often functional, affordable and always collectible, the editions appeal both to collectors of contemporary art and those seeking to support refugees.

 WE brings much needed employment and empowerment to local refugee and immigrant women and equally, it presents an opportunity to feature work by nationally regarded artists that is exclusive to Cincinnati.
 Each edition is artist-designed and then fabricated, in most instances, by the immigrant and refugee women.
 The level of artist involvement with the fabrication varies, but all final pieces are artist approved and signed.